-- Oversee the operation and continued development of the myki system DTP. - Continue to make the myki system easier to use through progressive improvements DTP. - Optimise myki ticketing and retail networks to provide convenient top up options at key interchanges DTP.
+- Oversee the operation of the myki system DTP. - Continue to make the ticketing system easier to use through progressive introduction of new, more convenient ways of buying a ticket to travel - DTP.

+Optimise myki ticketing and retail networks to provide convenient top up options at key interchanges - DTP.